Fancy cuisine. Farm-to-table fare. Full-service restaurants.

 Gone are the days of ho-hum meals in cafeteria-like settings.
 Menus today span the gourmet gamut, from baked Dijon salmon to falafel with cucumber sauce, French apple tart to double chocolate soufflé.
-In leading-edge senior communities, gluten-free, vegetarian, and vegan selections are available daily, along with seasonally fresh fruits and vegetables, locally sourced.
+In leading-edge retirement communities, gluten-free, vegetarian, and vegan selections are available daily, along with seasonally fresh fruits and vegetables, locally sourced.
 Communities with large ethnic populations offer menu options that follow cultural traditions.

 2. Creating an experience

-Senior living communities are designing not only new menus, but new mealtime experiences.
+Retirement communities are designing not only new menus, but new mealtime experiences.

 Stylish dining rooms provide an elegant ambiance, with meal orders taken at tableside and delivered in courses.
 Other locales, like cafes and bistros, feature extended hours and casual dining.
 Interactive food stations serves up customized selections on the spot, from made-to-order omelets to build-your-own pizza.

 Retirement communities are seeking out chefs and staff with hospitality backgrounds, many of whom have trained at renowned culinary schools.
 Executive chefs see meal preparation as an art.
 They design inspired menus, supervise day-to-day food preparation, and oversee special culinary events.
 They also train their staff to have a laser-like focus on resident expectations.